-Which of the following is not considered a type of receivable in ... | Study Prep in Pearson+
+Which of the following is NOT considered a type of receivable in ... | Study Prep in Pearson+

 1

-Understand the concept of receivables: Receivables are amounts owed to a company by customers or other parties, typically arising from sales or lending activities.
-They are classified as assets on the balance sheet.
+Understand the concept of receivables: Receivables in financial accounting represent amounts owed to a company by customers or other parties.
+They are considered assets because they are expected to be converted into cash in the future.

-Review the types of receivables listed: Notes Receivable, Interest Receivable, and Accounts Receivable are all examples of receivables because they represent amounts owed to the company.
+Identify the types of receivables: Common types of receivables include Notes Receivable (formal written promises to pay), Accounts Receivable (amounts owed by customers for goods or services provided), and Interest Receivable (interest income earned but not yet received).

-Analyze Prepaid Rent: Prepaid Rent is not a receivable.
-It is classified as a prepaid expense, which is an asset representing payment made in advance for future benefits (e.g., use of property).
-It does not involve amounts owed to the company.
+Analyze the term 'Inventory Receivable': Inventory is classified as a current asset but is not considered a receivable.
+Receivables are specifically related to amounts owed to the company, whereas inventory represents goods held for sale.

 Watch next